 Viewing Booked Products

-Last but not the least, I LOVE the ‘View Bookings’ submenu.
+Last but not least, I LOVE the ‘View Bookings’ submenu.

-Well because it give an option to do all of the following things without having the need to navigate to the page.
+Well because it gives an option to do all of the following things without having the need to navigate to the page.

 - View all bookings as a list.

 - View all bookings in a calendar